kozochkina82/rsschool-cv/cv.md

 * **Github:** @kozochkina82

 ## About me
-Hello, my name is Nadezhda, I'm 42 years old.
+Hello, my name is Nadezhda, I'm 43 years old.
-I started to learn coding last year.
-I have finished the Stage 0 of RS School JavaScript course (twice), and now I'm trying to learn more.
+I learn coding in RS School for some times.
+I already passed Javascript/Frontend course Stage 0, Stage 1 and Stage 2, and I am taking this course for the second time.
 In the past, I've had different work expirience, including engineering and aricles writing.
 I love to learn programming, becouse it is very interesting, and also it's a kind of challenge for me.
+I want to find a job in the future.

-My goal is to become a JS&Frontend junior, becouse I moved from Russia and I need to got a different profession to work abroad.
+My goal is to become a JS&Frontend developer, becouse I moved from Russia and I need to got a different profession to work abroad.
-Unfortunately, I don't have enough time to learn, becouse I work a lot, but I don't give up and I believe this is the way.
+I work hard, and I never have enough time, but I don't give up and I believe this is the way.

 ## Skills
 * HTML5, CSS3
 * JavaScript basics
+* typescript
 * Git, Github
+* Webpack, Vite basics
 * VS Code
 * Adobe Photoshop, Illustrator, CorelDraw, Figma, Canva
+* SEO basics

 ## Code example
 A sample of my code from "Codewars" website.